Probing the interference between non-linear, axionic and space-time-anisotropy effects in the QED vacuum: The birefringence phenomenon

 The results (\ref{Deltan1noED})-(\ref{Deltan32noED}) also are recovered in the limit $\gamma \rightarrow 0$.
 Notice that, with $\gamma \neq 0$, the birefringence remains in the second solution (\ref{Deltan2MM}) when $B \rightarrow 0$ :

-This particular result is the case in which the ModMax ED is added to the CFJ term without the presence of the axion.
-The result (\ref{Deltan21MM}) shows the birefringence solution that depends directly on the $v$-CFJ parameter, and it goes to zero when $v\rightarrow 0$.
-When the magnetic field is null, the solution $\Delta n_{21}^{(MM)}$ is
+whereas $\Delta n_{33}^{(MM)}=0$ in this limit.
+Again, $\Delta n_{33}^{(MM)}$ is proportional to $g^2\,B^2$, but in the case of ModMax ED, the result constraints the axion mass and the $v$-CFJ parameter with the $\gamma$-ModMax.
+The particular result (\ref{Deltan22MMB0}) is the case in which the ModMax ED is added to the CFJ term without the presence of the axion.
+The result (\ref{Deltan22MMB0}) shows the birefringence solution that depends directly on the $v$-CFJ, and on the $\gamma$-ModMax parameters.
+When $v\rightarrow 0$, the birefringence of (\ref{Deltan22MMB0}) is equal to (\ref{Deltan12MM}).
+This is the simplest case of the pure ModMax ED.
+Turning off the magnetic background, the results for $\Delta n_{ij}^{(MM)}(i \neq j)$ are reduced to